ghufranfazal/taskmanagerapp/README.md

-1. Open `index.html` in a browser.
+1. Open [Task Manager App](https://ghufranfazal.github.io/taskmanagerapp/) in a browser.

 2. Enter a task description in the input field.